Baker, a Republican, was the representative for Tennessee's 3rd congressional district from 1971 to 1974.

-Each dot in the chart below was a member of the House of Representatives in 1974.
-The dots are positioned horizontally according to our progressive—conservative ideology score and vertically according to our leadership score (leaders toward the top).
-Baker is shown as a purple triangle. (analysis methodology)
+Baker is shown as a purple triangle ▲ in our ideology-leadership chart below.
+Each dot was a member of the House of Representatives in 1974 positioned according to our liberal–conservative ideology score (left to right) and our leadership score (leaders are toward the top).

 Baker sponsored bills primarily in these issue areas:

 Government Operations and Politics (20%) Labor and Employment (18%) Private Legislation (11%) International Affairs (11%) Armed Forces and National Security (11%) Public Lands and Natural Resources (11%) Transportation and Public Works (9%) Crime and Law Enforcement (7%)

 Some of Baker’s most recently sponsored bills include...

 - H.R.
 17507 (93rd): A bill to amend the Commodity Futures Trading Commission Act of 1974.

 - H.R.
 17089 (93rd): Eastern Wilderness Areas Act